AbhinavMir/abhinavmir/README.md

 **Currently**:
 **MS Computer Science @ Boston University,** '24 <br>
-Did grad-level networking, databases and object-oriented programming last semester where I became decently good with Java. <br>
-This semester is all about network sec + crypto, practical cybersecurity and game theory - the new three things I am absolutely obsessed about.

 **Previous life**:
 - Engineer @ [Ignite Tournaments](https://www.ignitetournaments.com/): Writing solidity, testing with hardhat, scoping bugs and gas golfing, running an EVM node on GCP, it was all fun stuff!